open-PDC/BeagleBone-Pixel-Controllers/README.md

 # PDC Pixel Controllers

-PDC Pixel Controllers can be used with either a BeagleBone Black (Rev C), BeagleBone Black Wireless and BeagleBone Green (not the wireless version).
+PDC Pixel Controllers can be used with either a BeagleBone Black (Rev C), BeagleBone Black Wireless or a BeagleBone Green (not the wireless version).
 All controllers are modular allowing many configurations and run FPP software.